JFQI2023/JFQI2023.github.io/_pages/talks.md

 layout: page
 permalink: /talks/
 title: talks
-description: List of titles and abstract
+description: List of titles and abstracts
 nav: true
 nav_order: 5
 ---

-Click on the names to access the abstrct.
+Click on the names to access the abstract.

 <details>